 General Health and Safety Protocols

-Yes.
-PPE will be available at school sites, along with hand soap and sanitizer to maintain healthy hand washing habits at school.
+Yes, hand washing stations with hand soap will be available to maintain healthy hand washing habits at school.

 Yes.
-The protocol in Fall 2021 for visitors at sites, including family drop-off and pick-up and volunteers, will be same as the protocol before the pandemic.
-Everyone at a school site, including staff, students, and visitors will have to wear a mask when indoors.
+The protocol for visitors at sites, including family drop-off and pick-up and volunteers, will be the same as the protocol before the pandemic.
 Please note that volunteers should follow vaccination requirements.

-Can parents come to the school site at anytime?
+Can family members come to the school site at any time?

-Yes, per current public health guidance, family and community members may come onto school campus following the Student and Family Handbook guidelines for visiting a school as long as they follow masking and check-in protocols.
+Yes, family and community members may come onto school campuses following the Student and Family Handbook guidelines for visiting a school.

 What are some of the health and safety protocols in place for before and afterschool care providers?

 SFUSD requires all service providers to be fully vaccinated.
 Those who qualify for a medical or religious exemption must have a negative COVID-19 test administered within 72 hours of the first time entering a school, then weekly thereafter.
 In addition, all service providers must follow San Francisco Department of Public Health guidelines.
 Service providers can learn more about these requirements at the MOU information page, and review the vaccination FAQs for service providers for more information.